archive-The-Lingo/The-Lingo/README.md

 TheLingo don't assume:

++ Docs and codes are mainly written in English
 + Time can be represented in unsigned 64-bit integer
 + Users are all on one planet, and the network delay won't exceed 24h
 + Internet exist